IIITB-ARUL/IIITB-ASIC-Class/readme.md

 <details>
 	<summary>
-		Labs on GLS and Synthesis Simulatuion mismatch
+		Labs on GLS and Synthesis Simulatuion mismatch and Blocking statement
 	</summary>

 **Example 1**